WTLF

 WTLF (channel 24) is a television station in Tallahassee, Florida, United States, affiliated with The CW Plus.
-It is owned by MPS Media, which maintains a local marketing agreement (LMA) with New Age Media, owner of Bainbridge, Georgia–licensed Heroes & Icons affiliate WTLH (channel 49), for the provision of certain services.
-Sinclair Broadcast Group, owner of dual NBC/Fox affiliate WTWC-TV (channel 40), provides some engineering functions for both stations under a master service agreement and also programs WTLF.

-WTLF, WTLH and WTWC-TV share studios on Deerlake South in unincorporated Leon County, Florida, northwest of Bradfordville (with a Tallahassee postal address); WTLF's transmitter is located in unincorporated Thomas County, Georgia, southeast of Metcalf, along the Florida state line.
+It is owned by Sinclair Broadcast Group alongside dual NBC/Fox affiliate WTWC-TV (channel 40) and operated with Bainbridge, Georgia–licensed Heroes & Icons affiliate WTLH (channel 49).
+The three stations share studios on Deerlake South in unincorporated Leon County, Florida, northwest of Bradfordville (with a Tallahassee postal address), and transmitter facilities in unincorporated Thomas County, Georgia, southeast of Metcalf, along the Florida state line.

 History

 It began broadcasting operations on May 7, 2003, as a full-time satellite of UPN affiliate WFXU in Live Oak, Florida.
 Although that station had become Tallahassee's UPN affiliate a year earlier, its signal was not nearly strong enough to cover the entire market and WTLF was intended to make up for this shortfall in coverage.

 WFXU had originally been established back in 1998 as a full-time satellite of WTLH for the same reason.
 WTLF was one of the first stations in the United States to sign-on as a digital-only station with no analog counterpart.
 Originally, this station was owned by KB Prime Media but operated by Pegasus Communications (owner of WFXU and WTLH at that time) under a local marketing agreement.

 Pegasus declared bankruptcy in June 2004 over a dispute with DirecTV (then co-owned with Fox by News Corporation) over marketing of the direct broadcast satellite service to rural areas.
 On April 1, 2005, WFXU/WTLF switched to The WB through The WB 100+.
 As a result, UPN promptly signed with WCTV (channel 6) which launched a new second subchannel to carry the network.
 Prior to this, The WB was carried on a cable-exclusive station (with the faux calls "WBXT") which was operated and promoted by ABC affiliate WTXL-TV (channel 27) in partnership with The WB 100+.

 On January 24, 2006, CBS and Time Warner announced that they were "merging" their UPN and WB networks to create The CW effective September 2006.
 On February 22, News Corporation announced it would start up another new network called MyNetworkTV.
 This new service, which would be a sister network to Fox, would be operated by Fox Television Stations and its syndication division Twentieth Television.
 MyNetworkTV was created in order to give UPN and WB stations, not mentioned as becoming CW affiliates, another option besides becoming independent in addition to competing against The CW.